aaronpk/TikTokBot/README.md

 Hook entries consist of the following parameters:

 * `match` - A regex that will be run against the incoming chat text.
 The hook will only run if the regex matches.
 You can define capture groups that will be passed to the hook as well.
+* `events` - If you want to match join/leave/topic events instead of text, include the events you are listening to in this property instead of specifying a `match` regex.
 * `url` - The full URL to post the incoming message to.
 * `token` - If defined, this token will be sent as a bearer token to the hook URL.
 * `channels` - An array of channels to scope this hook to.
 If none are defined, this hook will be matched against every channel on every server.